The Bridge at Remagen: Plot

-In 1945, the United States Army failed to capture the still-intact Oberkassel railway bridge in the last weeks of World War II.
+In 1945, the United States Army fails to capture the Oberkassel railway bridge in the last weeks of World War II before it is blown up.
 Lieutenant Phil Hartman is an experienced and war-weary platoon leader in the 9th Armored Division.
-After the death of his company commander Captain John Colt, he's promoted to replace him and continue the advance to Remagen.
-The Allied commanders expect the bridge there to be destroyed and promise to let Hartman and his men rest once they're reached the Rhine River.
-Major Paul Krueger of the German Army is assigned to command the defence of the Remagen bridge by Colonel General von Brock, whose own orders are to destroy it immediately.
-The general instead gives Krueger a verbal order to keep the bridge open for retreating units of the German 15th Army who are otherwise trapped west of the river.
+After the death of his company commander, Captain John Colt, he is promoted to replace him and continue the advance to Remagen.
+The Allied commanders expect the bridge there to be destroyed and promise to let Hartman and his men rest once they have reached the Rhine River.
+Major Paul Kreuger of the German Army is assigned to command the defence of the Remagen bridge by Colonel General von Brock, whose own orders are to destroy it immediately.
+The general instead gives Kreuger a verbal order to keep the bridge open for retreating units of the German 15th Army, which would otherwise be trapped west of the river.

 After capturing Meckenheim, 12 miles (20 km) from Remagen, Hartman is ordered by his battalion commander, Major Barnes, to continue the advance until they encounter resistance.
-Krueger inspects his defenses, bolstering morale with promises of tank support guaranteed by von Brock.
+Kreuger inspects his defenses, bolstering morale with promises of tank support guaranteed by von Brock.

-Hartman's troops attack the outer defenses of the town and Krueger is told by von Brock that the tanks have been sent to another battle.
+Hartman's troops attack the outer defenses of the town and Kreuger is told by von Brock that the tanks have been sent to another battle.
 Finding the bridge intact, General Shinner orders Major Barnes to rush it at the far end and secure its capture.
 Barnes commits Hartman's company to a hasty assault.
 In a confrontation at the west end of the bridge, Barnes refuses to lead the attack, threatens Hartman with his carbine, and is struck by Sergeant Angelo.
 A weary Hartman leads the attack.

-As the U.S. soldiers rush the bridge, Krueger, explosives engineer Captain Otto Baumann and Captain Karl Schmidt try to set off the explosives under the bridge.
+As the American soldiers rush the bridge, Kreuger, explosives engineer Captain Otto Baumann and Captain Karl Schmidt try to set off the explosives under the bridge.
 They detonate, but the weak industrial explosives fail to destroy the structure.
 Hartman's troops secure a tenuous bridgehead on the east side of the bridge.

-Leaving the remnants of his tiny command at Remagen, unable to counter-attack, Krueger returns to headquarters to make a personal appeal for reinforcements, finding the HQ building seized by the SS, and Von Brock under arrest.
-Krueger is blamed for not destroying the bridge and also arrested.
+Leaving the remnants of his tiny command at Remagen, unable to counterattack, Kreuger returns to headquarters to make a personal appeal for reinforcements, finding the HQ building seized by the SS, and Von Brock under arrest.
+Kreuger is blamed for not destroying the bridge and also arrested.

 At Remagen, Hartman leads a raid against a machine-gun nest on a river barge, and Angelo goes missing in action.
 Also desperate for reinforcements, Hartman makes a single-handed advance on the last German defenders just as the first M24 Chaffee light tanks cross the bridge.
 The last defenders surrender with Captain Schmidt.

-In the aftermath of the battle, Hartman discovers Angelo alive and Krueger is executed by an SS firing squad.
+In the aftermath of the battle, Hartman discovers Angelo alive, and Kreuger is executed by an SS firing squad.
 The end titles inform the viewer that the bridge at Remagen collapsed into the Rhine ten days after its capture.
+(Note: The Remagen bridge was never rebuilt; the towers on each bank were converted into a museum and arts studios.)